METHADRENALINE/Shelley/README.md

 # Shelley

 Discord bot made for the METHADRENALINE ᵍʳᵒᵘᵖ server.
 It exists to keep the community Discord tidy, useful, and a little more alive while staying close to how the group actually plays and talks.
 It is a personal community bot, not a packaged product and not a ready setup for other servers.
-Changes are made when the community needs them, not to support every possible Discord server.

 You can review it, ofc you can do whatever you want with the code and modify it to fit your own needs.